-Trump trumpets 8,000 Sprint, OneWeb jobs | The Japan Times
+Trump trumpets jobs, prosperity preachers at inauguration | The Japan Times

 During his campaign, Trump singled out numerous companies for criticism, including Ford Motor Co., Amazon.com Inc., Apple Inc., H&R Block Inc., Mondelez International Inc. and Starbucks Corp.

+Earlier this month, Trump called on Boeing to cut the price of a new version of the president’s aircraft, Air Force One.
+Last week, he said he had asked the company to “price-out” a new version of its F-18 Super Hornet fighter that could compete with Lockheed Martin Corp.’s F-35 Joint Strike Fighter, the most expensive U.S. weapons system ever.

+The announcements have buttressed Trump’s campaign-trail claims that he would use his business acumen to broker better deals for American workers and taxpayers.
+He’s also said he will exit or renegotiate trade deals that make it easier for companies to shift production to countries with lower labor costs, and threatened to impose significant tariffs on imports.

-Two preachers who teach that God will make the faithful rich are meanwhile among the religious leaders chosen to offer prayers at President-elect Trump’s swearing-in, the inaugural committee said Wednesday.
+Meanwhile, two preachers who teach that God will make the faithful rich are among the religious leaders chosen to offer prayers at President-elect Trump’s Jan.
+20 swearing-in, the inaugural committee said Wednesday.

-Prosperity gospel preachers Paula White, a friend of Trump’s, and Bishop Wayne T. Jackson, whose Detroit church hosted the Republican in September, will be among six faith leaders selected to participate in the Jan.
-20 inauguration.
+Prosperity gospel preachers Paula White, a friend of Trump’s, and Bishop Wayne T. Jackson, whose Detroit church hosted the Republican candidate in September, will be among six faith leaders selected to participate in the inauguration.
 It will be the first time preachers who spread the prosperity gospel will be included in the ceremony.

 While the faith movement is widely popular, many Christians consider it heretical.
-Ministers in the tradition often hold up their own wealth as evidence their teachings work.
+Ministers in the tradition often hold up their own wealth as evidence that their teachings work.
 Trump had campaigned in part on his record as a wealthy real estate developer and businessman.

 The Senate Finance Committee had investigated White and five other prosperity preachers over their spending, but the inquiry ended in 2011 with no penalty for the televangelists.
-White said in a statement that she will pray to God at the inaugural “that He would richly bless our extraordinary home, the United States of America.”
+White said in a statement that she will pray to God at the inaugural “that he would richly bless our extraordinary home, the United States of America.”

 Anthony Pinn, a Rice University religious studies professor, described the prosperity gospel “as a way to religiously rationalize material acquisition.”
 He said participating in the inaugural gives the preachers a new kind of prominence.